raboley/the-heroes-journey/source/index.html.md

 @todo #48:15mins Clean up PDD section of documentation

-# Small Incremental changes with PDD
+# PDD - Tiny Incremental Changes Through Puzzles

 ## Problem

 Features and improvemnts are really hard to fit into small chunks.
-PDD enables really small incremental improvements that should last for a very short amount of time.
-This combats the feeling that something we think will be easy and take an hour ends up requiring 3 weeks to fully complete.
+Puzzle Driven Development ([pdd](https://github.com/yegor256/pdd)) enables really small incremental improvements that should last for a very short amount of time.
+This makes changes happen fast, and if branches are used it will be super short lived branches.

 ## Solution